3RD

 How might we help university students find available and accessible study spaces in their neighbourhood based on their needs and preferences?

-After conducting 4 user interviews with post-secondary students within the Greater Toronto Area, 3 valuable insights emerged from the research findings.
+After conducting 4 user interviews with post-secondary students within the Greater Toronto Area, 3 valuable insights emerged from research findings.

 Informed by our user research, a selection of 4 key tasks from onboarding to saving a study space were created to advance our design process.